The-Poolz/EthSmartContractIO/README.md

 ## Custom Implementations and Dependency Injection

-With `SmartContractIO`, you're not limited to the default implementation of certain interfaces like `IGasPricer`, `ITransactionSigner`, and `ITransactionSender`.
+With `EthSmartContractIO`, you're not limited to the default implementation of certain interfaces like `IGasPricer`, `ITransactionSigner`, and `ITransactionSender`.
-You can provide your own custom implementations and inject them into the `ContractRpc` class using the `IServiceProvider` property.
+You can provide your own custom implementations and inject them into the `ContractIO` class using the `IServiceProvider` property.

 ### Interfaces

 Here are the interfaces you can replace:

 #### IGasPricer